Subarno-Datta/Synatrix-bit2bytes/README.md

 ● Other tools/APIs:

 Features Implemented:
-For a README, keep it short and impactful.

-## Features Implemented

 * 📊 Unified dashboard for earnings, work hours, and analytics
 * 📝 Manual job logging & OCR-based screenshot upload